UNC charlotte academic policy: classroom attendance

 If multiple consecutive dates are requested, notification to faculty regarding absence verification will be sent after the last date in case less or additional dates are needed by the student.

-Authority for the Dean of Students Office to advocate for such requests ends once grades are posted for the student (including a single grade for a course or grades for multiple courses).
+Authority for Student Assistance and Support Services to advocate for such requests ends once grades are posted for the student (including a single grade for a course or grades for multiple courses).
 A student may still pursue a retroactive withdrawal from the semester through an Academic Petition submitted to his/her academic college.